-AN AFFIRMATIVE ACTION, EQUAL OPPORTUNITY, MALE-FEMALE, DISABILITY EMPLOYER district promise at jurupa unified school district, we believe that with a positive mindset, every child can succeed. our schools and programs are founded on proven educational strategies, supported by the latest research in neuroscience and are designed to promote the personal and academic growth of all students. we empower each child to unlock their potential to achieve in school, career, and life-wherever it takes them.
+At Jurupa Unified School District, we believe that with a positive mindset, every child can succeed.
+Our schools and programs are founded on proven educational strategies, supported by the latest research in neuroscience and are designed to promote the personal and academic growth of all students.
+We empower each child to unlock their potential to achieve in school, career, and life-wherever it takes them.